Editor’s note: This blog was originally published in 2021. It has been updated for accuracy and to reflect modern practices.

 - And more

 eCommerce marketers know that cart abandonment can easily become the bane of your existence.
-Year after year, more than 1/3 of shoppers abandon their online shopping carts — often due to frustrations with or distractions during the checkout process.
+Year after year, more than one-third of shoppers abandon their online shopping carts — often due to frustrations with or distractions during the checkout process.

 You can minimize your abandoned carts this season by: